swiftkube/client/README.md

      }
    }
 }
-.wait()
 ```

 #### Watch a resource

 You can watch for Kubernetes events about specific objects via the `watch` API.

 Watching resources opens a persistent connection to the API server.
-The connection is represented by a `SwiftkubeClientTask` instance, that acts as an active "subscription" to the events stream.
+The connection is represented by a `SwiftkubeClientTask`
+instance, that acts as an active "subscription" to the events stream.

 The task can be cancelled any time to stop the watch.